jogong2718/lexis/README.md

 # Lexis

 A lightweight SwiftUI vocabulary learning app and widget.
 Lexis helps learners discover and review words in different languages using a compact, modern UI and an accompanying widget and Live Activity.
+Made so I can learn Japanese to prepare for my work term there!

 **Video 1 — Onboarding**